take –

 Pronoun

-Lingual the opposite Existential Lifeline to the speaker or writerthese –
+Lingual the opposite Existential Groups to the speaker or writerthese –

 👑 these /ðiːz/

-Lingual associated with the Existential Lifeline of the speaker or writerthey –
+Lingual of the Existential Group of the speaker or writerthey –

 👑 they /ðeɪ/